wp-plugins/wordpress-beta-tester/readme.txt

 1. Upload to your plugins folder, usually `wp-content/plugins/`
 2. Activate the plugin on the plugin screen.
 3. Navigate to Tools ...
 Beta Testing to configure the plugin.
-4. Visit Tools ...
-Upgrade and update to the latest Beta Release.
+4. Visit Dashboard ...
+Upgrade (Or Tools ...
+Upgrade in versions before 3.0) and update to the latest Beta Release.

 == Screenshots ==